 IP phones in a Mitel system interact with two voice switches: the configuration switch and the call manager switch.
-The configuration switches help the IP phones obtain their configuration from the server, which functions as a FTP server for the IP phones.
+The configuration switch helps the IP phone obtain its configuration from the server, which functions as an FTP/HTTPS server for IP phones.
 You must have at least one configuration switch and must be able to designate a second configuration switch for reliability.